 25. THIRD PARTY RIGHTS

-- Any notice given to a Party under or in connection with the Agreement shall be in writing and shall be sent by email to the address specified in the Commercial Agreement.
+Any notice given to a Party under or in connection with the Agreement shall be in writing and shall be sent by email to the address provided by the respective Parties.

 28. GOVERNING LAW

 The Agreement and any dispute or claim (including non-contractual disputes or claims) arising out of or in connection with it or its subject matter or formation shall be governed by and construed in accordance with the law of England and Wales.